Sri Lanka 0-2 England: We pick out five talking points from England's series win in Galle

 Jack Leach and Dom Bess snared 22 wickets as a partnership as England added another away series win to their growing résumé, although the statistics did not necessarily tell the entire story.

-England's three-pronged spin attack of Moeen Ali, Leach and Adi Rashid were integral to their 3-0 success in 2018, taking 48 wickets as a trio, albeit having played a game more.
+For context, England's three-pronged spin attack of Moeen Ali, Adil Rashid and Leach were integral to their 3-0 success in 2018, taking 48 wickets as a trio, albeit having played a game more.

 The scrutiny surrounding Bess and Leach may appear unwarranted, particularly as both claimed five-wicket hauls in the opening Test, although they were the recipients of some profligate Sri Lankan batting, especially in the case of Bess.